 - A nodal officer shall be appointed for the redressal of grievances of the customers including the borrowers, in connection with any matter pertaining to business practices, lending decisions, credit management and recovery.
 The name and contact details of the nodal officer shall be displayed in the website of the Company.

 - Internally constituted Customer Grievance Redressal Council comprising senior management officials, to review with the Nodal Officer and oversee the Grievance Redressal Mechanism.

-- provision regarding final chance to be given to the borrower for repayment of loan before the sale / auction of the property;
+- Provision regarding final chance to be given to the borrower for repayment of the loan before the sale/auction of the property;

 Regulation of Excessive Interest Rate